-Olympus E-M10 II versus Panasonic FZ1000
+Olympus E-M10 II vs Panasonic FZ1000

 The Olympus OM-D E-M10 Mark II and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in August 2015 and June 2014.
 The E-M10 II is a mirrorless interchangeable lens camera, while the FZ1000 is a fixed lens compact.
 The cameras are based on a Four Thirds (E-M10 II) and an one-inch (FZ1000) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 20 MP.

 Body comparison: Olympus E-M10 II vs Panasonic FZ1000

 An illustration of the physical size and weight of the Olympus E-M10 II and the Panasonic FZ1000 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.